dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_managed_identities`

-The purpose of the `icrc25_managed_identities` message is for the relying party to receive information about the identities managed by the signer.
+The purpose of the `icrc25_managed_identities` method is for the relying party to receive information about the identities managed by the signer.

 #### Prerequisites